NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 its held object.
 This number must be a step after the end of the placer's downward movement.
 Default: At the end of the placer's downward movement
 - `end_height`: (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
 dict): Height at which the placer should release its held object.
-Default:
+Alternatively, one can use the `end_height_relative_object_label`.
-0 (so the held object is in contact with the floor)
+Default: 0 (so the held object is in contact with the floor)
+- `end_height_relative_object_label` (string): Label used to match the bottom of the object held by the placer to the height of another (for example, the support platform in gravity scenes).
+This will override `end_height` if both are set.
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "placers"
 - `placed_object_labels` (string, or list of strings): A label for an